Welcome to the blockchain.

 So hack away.
 For every database you hack, there are copies on thousands of other computers.
 The corrupted ledger will simply be corrected.

-Think about it, again, like our physical book.
-Instead of a single book, blockchain works like a circle of accountants all sitting in a room watching each other.
+Once again, think of the blockchain as a physical book.
+The blockchain works like a circle of accountants all sitting in one room watching each other.
 When one of them updates his ledger, every other accountant checks his work.
 If someone falsifies a record, every other accountant will catch the problem and correct it.
-It’s not enough to distract the accountant and falsify one book, you somehow have to distract every single accountant and falsify every single book at the same time.
+It’s not enough to distract the accountant and falsify one book — you somehow have to divert every single accountant and falsify every book at the same time.

-You can’t just copy a bitcoin over and over again.
-The database tracks Bitcoin ABC back to when it was first created.
-You can copy that database all you want, but it’s still just a record of who currently owns Bitcoin ABC.
+So, you can’t just copy a bitcoin over and over again because the database tracks Bitcoin ABC back to when it was first created.
+You could copy that database all you want, but it’s still just a record of who currently owns Bitcoin ABC.

-You can’t just create a new Bitcoin DEF.
-Each blockchain database tracks the token’s existence back to when it was created.
-If this token sprang out of nowhere, the database will reflect that and you won’t be able to spend it.
+Nor can you just create a new Bitcoin DEF because each blockchain database tracks the token’s existence back to when it was first created.
+So if a token appears to have sprung out of nowhere, the database will reflect that and you won’t be able to spend it.

-You can’t just hack the database to say that you own Bitcoin ABC.
-The whole network has a copy of this database.
-If you hack one computer to change the database, each other node will compare that ledger against its own copy and reject the change.
+Finally, you can’t just hack the database and change it to say that you own Bitcoin ABC because the whole network has a copy of this database.
+If you hack one computer to change the database, every other node will compare that ledger against its copy and reject the change.

 That’s what blockchain is.
 This system is an encrypted, digital database that is edited and updated in public view.
-That’s what makes it work, and that's what you're buying.
+That’s what makes it work, and that's what you're buying into.